 This stimulation reduces and controls the impulses to urinate.
 InterStim® therapy dramatically reduces day and nighttime frequency, incontinence as well as episodes of uncontrollable urgency.

 InterStim® requires a minimally invasive surgical procedure to implant the device under the skin.
 The procedure can be done on an outpatient basis in a matter of hours.

-Before implanting the permanent device, patients take a trial run to monitor their response to treatment.
+Before implanting the permanent device, patients will do a trial run to monitor their response to treatment.
 Once InterStim® is proven as an appropriate therapy for an individual’s needs, the permanent device is implanted.
 There are two different newer devices that can be used.
 One is a rechargeable device that lasts 15 years, and the other is a non rechargeable device that lasts 10-15 years, both devices are MRI compatible.
 Here at Coyle Institute we will discuss which device is a good fit for you.

 Most women experience soreness at the incision site and some discomfort as they adjust to the stimulation of the sacral nerve.
 After the incision heals, typically within three to six weeks, women can resume their normal activities.

 InterStim® is Effective